-Board Members, Mr Reg Ward and Mr Chris Lambert, were also on the Board of Midlands Rural Housing and Village Development Association Limited.
+Board Member, Mr Chris Lambert, was also on the Board of Midlands Rural Housing and Village Development Association Limited.

 Payments made during the year to Midlands Rural Housing and Village Development Association Limited on an arm's length basis in respect of staff costs, finance processing, accounting, development and other recharges are as disclosed in Note 6.